JonBatUD/RoverController/README.md

 ## Overview
-The purpose of this doc is to lay out how to hack together a remote control for the rover.
+Hack together a way to contoll A rover.

 ## Flow
+This section discribes how different code files will interact with each other.
 The direction of flow will be from the computer to the motors:
 Computer/Keyboard → RPi/Server → Arduino/MotorController